Bankableflunky5/DBDoc/README.md

   Move away from hardcoded values and centralize config for flexibility and cleaner deployment.

 - [ ] **Add data visualizations** to the PyQt5 desktop interface
-  Charts, graphs, or dashboards to give technicians/admins insight into business trends (e.g., job volume, status distribution, device types).
+  Charts, graphs, or dashboards to give technicians/admins insight into business trends (e.g., Busy time of day, who is booking in the most jobs).

 - [ ] **Refactor the PyQt5 "god file"** into multiple modules
-  Improve maintainability and readability by splitting the large monolithic script into separate components (e.g., login, table view, backup logic, etc.).
+  Improve maintainability and readability by splitting the large monolithic script into separate components.